Department for Transport road maintenance ratings across 153 UK councils

 North WestRecord 37,766 potholes filled in 2024/25 alone

-View reportCheshire West & Chester
+View reportCheshire West and Chester

 North WestU-road RED jumped to 17.77% in the 2024 survey